 - Boolean operations implemented : and, or, not, xor

-- Primality check, finding mod, exponent, GCD operations have also been implemented
+- Primality check, finding mod, exponent, GCD operations has also been implemented

 You will also need Android Studio to build and debug the application.